JaxLUG/bylaws/README.md

 same exists or may hereafter be amended, a director of the group shall not be personally liable to the group or its members for monetary damages for breach of fiduciary duty as a director.

+## Article XII Indemnification of officers and Trustees

+### Section 12.1 Right to Indemnification

+Each person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit, or proceeding, whether civil, criminal, administrative, or investigative (other than an action by or in the right of the group), by reason of the fact that they is or was a director, officer or member of the group, or is or was serving at the request of the group as a director, officer, employee, or agent of another foundation, partnership, joint venture, trust, or other enterprise, shall be entitled to indemnification against expenses (including attorneys' fees), judgments, fines, and amounts paid in settlement to the fullest extent now or hereafter permitted by applicable law as long as such person acted in good faith and in a manner that such person reasonably believed to be in or not be opposed to the best interests of the group; provided, however, that the group shall indemnify any such person seeking indemnity in connection with an action, suit or proceeding (or part thereof) initiated by such person only if such action, suit or proceeding (or part thereof) was authorized by the Board of Trustees.

+### Section 12.2 Advance Payment of Expenses

+Expenses (including reasonable attorneys' fees) incurred by any person who is or was an officer, director or member of the group, or who is or was serving at the request of the group as an officer or director of another foundation, partnership, joint venture, trust or other enterprise, in defending any civil, criminal, administrative or investigative action, suit or proceeding, shall be paid by the group in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of such person to repay such amount if it is ultimately determined that they is not entitled under applicable law to be indemnified by the group.

+### Section 12.3 Right of Claimant to Bring Suit

+If a claim under this Article is not paid in full by the group within ninety (90) days after a written claim has been received by the group, the claimant may at any time thereafter bring suit against the group to recover the unpaid amount of the claim and, if successful in whole or in part, the claimant shall be entitled to be paid also the expense of prosecuting such claim.
+It shall be a defense to any such action (other than an action brought to enforce a claim for expenses incurred in defending any action or proceeding in advance of its final disposition where the required undertaking has been tendered to the group unless such action is based on the claimant having committed an act involving moral turpitude) that the claimant has not met the standards of conduct which make indemnification permissible under the General Foundation Law of the State of Florida, but the burden of proving such defense shall be on the group.
+Neither the failure of the group (including its Board of Trustees, independent legal counsel, or its members) to have made a determination prior to the commencement of such action that indemnification of the claimant is proper in the circumstances because they has met the applicable standard of conduct set forth in the law of the State of Florida, nor an actual determination by the group (including its Board of Trustees, independent legal counsel, or its members) that the claimant has not met such applicable standard of conduct, shall be a defense to the action or create a presumption that the claimant has not met the applicable standard of conduct.

+### Section 12.4 Contract Rights

+The provisions of this Article shall be a contract between the group and each director, officer or member to which this Article applies.
+No repeal or modification of these Bylaws shall invalidate or detract from any right or obligation with respect to any state of facts existing prior to the time of such repeal or modification.

+### Section 12.5 Rights Non-exclusive

+The indemnification and advancement of expenses provided by or granted pursuant to this Article shall not be deemed exclusive of any other rights to which those seeking indemnification or advancement of expenses may be entitled under any Bylaw, agreement, vote of members or disinterested Trustees or otherwise, both as to action in his or her official capacity and as to action in another capacity while holding such office.

+### Section 12.6 Insurance

+The group may purchase and maintain insurance on behalf of any person who is or was a director, officer, member, employee or agent of the group, or is or was serving at the request of the group as a director, officer, employee or agent of another group, partnership, joint venture, trust or other enterprise against any liability asserted against him or her and incurred by him or her in any such capacity, or arising out of his or her status as such, whether or not the group would have the power to indemnify him or her against such liability under the provisions of this Article or of applicable law.

+### Section 12.7 Definitions

+For purposes of this Article, references to "the foundation" shall include, in addition to the resulting group, any constituent group (including any constituent of a constituent) absorbed in a consolidation or merger which, if its separate existence had continued, would have had power and authority to indemnify its Trustees, officers, and employees or agents, so that any person who is or was a director, officer, employee or agent of such constituent group, or is or was serving at the request of such constituent group as a director, officer, employee or agent of another foundation, partnership, joint venture, trust or other enterprise, shall stand in the same position under this Article with respect to the resulting or surviving foundation as they would have with respect to such constituent group if its separate existence had continued, and references to "other enterprises" shall include employee benefit plans; references to "fines" shall include any excise taxes assessed on a person with respect to any employee benefit plan; and references to "serving at the request of the foundation" shall include any service as a director, officer, employee or agent of the foundation which imposes duties on, or involves services by, such director, officer, employee, or agent with respect to an employee benefit plan, its participants, or beneficiaries; and a person who acted in good faith and in a manner they reasonably believed to be in the interest of the participants and beneficiaries of an employee benefit plan shall be deemed to have acted in a manner "not opposed to the best interests of the foundation" as referred to in this Article.

+### Section 12.8 Continued Coverage

+The indemnification and advancement of expenses provided by, or granted pursuant to this Article shall, unless otherwise provided when authorized or ratified, continue as to a person who has ceased to be a director, officer or member and shall inure to the benefit of the heirs, executors and administrators of such person.